Human and Neanderthal

 Defining Species

-In his 1942 book entitled Systematics and the Origin of Species, Ernst Mayr established the Biological Species Concept (BSC): species consist of populations of organisms that can reproduce with one another and are reproductively isolated from other such populations.
+In his 1942 book entitled Systematics and the Origin of Species, Ernst Mayr developed the Biological Species Concept (BSC): species consist of populations of organisms that can reproduce with one another and are reproductively isolated from other such populations.

 Since humans and Neanderthals have formed isolated reproductive populations, they represent a single species—”They’re us.
 We’re them.”